Diminishing Returns – The British Army and its Vehicles – The Fifties

 Saladin was intended to carry out the following tasks.

-During the development phase, Saracen was prioritised over Saladin in order to provide protected mobility vehicles for Malaya.
+During the development phase, Saracen was prioritised over Saladin to provide protected mobility vehicles for Malaya.

 The image below encapsulates this, leading the patrol is a Daimler Armoured Car, not a Saladin.